 Great taste, a delicious mix between peanuts and cashews.

 Barukas nuts are extremely nutrient rich.
 They have:

 More fiber than any other nut

 A Note From Superfood Hunter Darin Olien:

 Superfood hunting is my passion.
 For more than 10 years I’ve traveled the world, getting to know local farmers and cooperatives who grow the finest quality plant-based foods.
 I founded the Superfood Conservancy to get the highest-quality superfoods such as the Barukas out to the world (including you!) while protecting farmers and the environment.
 A win, win, win.
-I hope you enjoy these delicious baru nuts wild harvested from the mineral-rich soil region of the Brazilian savanna.
+I hope you enjoy these delicious nuts wild harvested from the mineral-rich soil region of the Brazilian savanna.
 They are the most incredible nut I have ever discovered.

 Amazon’s Forgotten Sibling & Why We All Need to Care